 These distance and amount conditions don’t apply if:

-There is no time limit to when you can use this dispute process to raise a claim or defense to payment.
+You get one year to use this dispute process to raise a claim or defense to payment.
 But, you can withhold only the balance on the disputed item or service that is still unpaid when you first notify the seller or card issuer of the problem.
 If you already paid part of the bill, the amount you paid is applied first to late charges, then finance charges, then your purchases, starting with the oldest.
-So, if you owe a lot of fees and charges, you may not have paid off much—if any—of the disputed amount.
+So, if you owe a lot of fees and charges, you might not have paid off much—if any—of the disputed amount.

 If you conclude that you are entitled to withhold payment, here’s what to do.